sidimahmoud/refactorTestCode/README.md

 # refactorTestCode
 My opinion: The code is very hard to understand the methods are too long.
             The best pratice that the controller didn't handle logic.
-Suggestion: The use of observers, Jobs, notification classes.

-changes that I made:
+Suggestion: The use of observers, Jobs, notification classes.changes that I made:

 1- For controller: I used serviceProvider for the logic it will be a rubric between the repository and the controller.

 2- Repository:

         -The use of findOrFail method no need for check if exist.
         -Method Store:
           * Use of request validation StoreBookingRequest with custom message errors.